 In 2005, his attention became focused on reports of increased harm and perpetration of crimes against children, the elderly, women and those suffering ill-health or misfortune.

-With little or no prior interest in politics, Tony’s personal view of politics was that: “it makes no difference who is elected, or what the people need or want; politicians and their political parties do what they like, and we are powerless to stop them”.
+With little or no prior interest in politics, Tony’s personal view of politics was that: “All politicians are the same: it makes no difference who is elected, or what the people need or want; politicians and their political parties do what they like, and we are powerless to stop them”.

 For Tony, the ‘machinations of politics’ are that most politicians – from the moment of their election – are only focused on re-election efforts; looking after only themselves; attending to party member and party interests; and attending to their almost exclusive support of the best interests of those who donate money to their campaigns.

-As an average voter, Tony found himself disempowered, frustrated and annoyed with increasing levels of dissatisfaction in the government’s performance or delivery.
+As an everyday voter, Tony found himself disempowered, frustrated and annoyed with increasing levels of dissatisfaction in the government’s performance, representation and service delivery.

-Disenfranchised as a citizen and aware of it, this was all the motivation that he need to seek a way to be part of the solution.
+Disenfranchised as a citizen – and aware of it – this was all the motivation that Tony needed to seek a way to be part of the solution.

 In mid 2005 Tony enrolled in a Bachelor of Behavioural Science (Psychology) and on graduated in 2008, he took a front line role with the Queensland government’s child protection system as a Child Safety Officer (CSO).
 Setting aside his business interests he relocated his family to the Sunshine Coast.